FOR THE first time in her life, Ece Celik, a previous A-Levels student at Harlow College, has lived alone.

 Moving away from home for the first time can be an odd experience, but Ece says ‘[She’s] doing well for the independence.
 But like everyone else at Uni, my diet is terrible’.

-For Ece life at the University of Kent is much harder than college, ‘Going to the lecture is not going to get you even a pass grade, which is why I wonder why we pay so much money when it’s literally ourselves [doing the work]’.
+For Ece life at the University of Kent in Canterbury is much harder than college, ‘Going to the lecture is not going to get you even a pass grade, which is why I wonder why we pay so much money when it’s literally ourselves [doing the work]’.
 Back at college, she took A-Levels for English Literature, Sociology, and History (which she advises people not to take).
+She advices people not to take these A-Levels because ‘it’s emotionally draining and there isn’t enough resources available for the content the exam boards expect you to cover’.
 When she went to university, she left History behind and opted for Sociology, Psychology, English Literature and Criminology.

 The biggest thing Ece has struggled with so far is the oven, which appears to be a common thing as one of her flatmates Facetimed their mum to work out the oven.
-‘The Uni students have got the grades, but can’t work out the oven’.
+‘The Uni students have got the grades, but can’t work out the oven’ said Ece.

 Life is much different for Ece now ‘My life before was highly surveillanced by my parents.
 The latest time I was allowed out, if it was summer, was 7pm.
 Which is so weird because now I’m at Uni, I come back at 2-3 [am]’.
 Although she misses her family and friends, Ece doesn’t miss Harlow because’ Kent Town is far superior, it’s prettier, and people are just far more polite and friendly’.